-- You want to make sure that, with the cost-per-click of a LinkedIn advert costing a whopping £5 at least, your clicks are as likely as possible to turn into a sale and/or a hire.
+- You want to make sure that, with the cost-per-click of a LinkedIn advert costing a whopping £5 at least, your clicks are as likely as possible to turn into a sale and/or hire.

-- So, make sure you use the brilliant advertising targeting options to manage everything from the industry to the size of company right through to the person age and title.
+- So, make sure you use brilliant advertising targeting options to manage everything from the industry to the size of the company right through to the person age and title.

-- The more defined your message is, the less likely it is that you get people not very interested clicking on and costing you money.
+- The more defined your message is, the less likely it is that you get people not very interested in clicking on and costing you money.